openlayers/docs/library/overlays.rst

 Next, we define two event handlers on the layer to call these functions appropriately.
 We use the layer definition from above, and assume that the layer has been added to the map.
+We also add a select feature control, to actually trigger the events:

 .. code-block:: javascript